Last updated on October 29, 2022

 It is a very important part of the backgammon learning curve to understand these numbers.
 It is all part of the psychology of the game.
 Because of the subtle skills involved most beginners believe that those who are better than themselves are simply lucky.
 They view their own successes as a result of skill and blame their misfortunes on “bad luck”.
 Even when playing a CPU opponent in practice a beginner might throw their device in disgust, believing that the computer is cheating.
 It is simply not the case, rather it is the 20% element of skill coming to the fore.
 The 20% component of skill is significant enough to reward the correct use of tactics and strategy over the course of a game.

 Once the dice have been thrown, the game begins, and each subsequent roll will alter the position, the tactics and the strategies.
 There are certain basic theories and principles that should be applied, but these may need to be abandoned depending on the state of play.
-It is the player that focusses on the 20% component of skill that will have the edge.
-If a beginner focusses on the rolls of the dice, emotion and frustration will overcome their decision-making process and cloud their judgement.
+It is the player that focuses on the 20% component of skill that will have the edge.
+If a beginner focuses on the rolls of the dice, emotion and frustration will overcome their decision-making process and cloud their judgement.

 Backgammon psychology is such that the beginner needs to distance themselves from the luck of the dice and focus on the strategic decision at hand.
 Luck fluctuates and swings during the course of most games.
 Indeed, it is possible for a player to have the luck of the dice over a series of games.
 However, in the long run, it will even out.
 The dice are not conscious, they are not self-aware, they are truly random.
 Accept that occasionally the luck will go against you, but the 20% component of skill will apply over the long term.